BRIC Celebrate Brooklyn! FAQs

-Please respect the rules of the Police Department, Department of Parks & Recreation and BRIC Celebrate Brooklyn! while enjoying the performances.
-Do not bring cans, bottles, coolers, tents, alcoholic beverages, pets, video cameras, audio recording devices, or professional cameras into the festival site.
+Please respect the rules of the Police Department, Department of Parks & Recreation, and BRIC Celebrate Brooklyn! while enjoying the performances.
+Do not bring cans, bottles, coolers, tents, alcoholic beverages, pets, video cameras, audio recording devices, or professional cameras to the festival site.
 Beer and wine are sold for on-site consumption and may not be removed from the site.
 Keep Prospect Park beautiful and clean by placing all litter in trash receptacles.

 Are backpacks allowed?